Preconstruction And Delivery

 The decisions that control preconstruction services are usually visible long before active field work starts.
 These are the workstreams we organize first so the project remains coordinated instead of reactive.

-Budget Alignment Before Drawings Lock
+Budget Alignment Before Drawings Lock On Fast-moving Georgetown Parcels

-Budget Alignment Before Drawings Lock shapes how the contractor sequences work, releases procurement, and keeps the project aligned with the owner objective.
+Budget Alignment Before Drawings Lock On Fast-moving Georgetown Parcels shapes how the contractor sequences work, releases procurement, and keeps the project aligned with the owner objective.
 On preconstruction services assignments in Georgetown, this issue usually affects more than one trade at once.
 We bring it forward early so the owner can make decisions while there is still leverage over cost, schedule, and field access rather than after the site has already committed to a narrower path.

-Release Strategies For Shell, Civil, And Interiors
+Release Strategies For Shell, Civil, And Interiors On I-35 And SH-130 Corridor Sites

 Ownership usually feels the benefit of this discipline in fewer late-stage surprises.
 Instead of watching the site react to unresolved scope questions, the team can move from preconstruction into production with a clearer understanding of what has to happen first and why.